walypala23/gradergen/doc/taskspec.md

 # passed to approximate and the return value is stored in solutions[i].
 CallManyTimes(int N, real heights[], int &solutions[]) {grader}

-# This function returns the minimum cut relative to the vertexes source and sink in
+# This function returns the minimum cut relative to the vertices source and sink in
-# graph passed in the parameters.
+# the graph passed in the parameters.
 longint MinCut(int N, int E, int source, int sink, int from[], int to[], int weight[])
 ```

 ## Input
 This is the section where you should insert the description of the structure of the input to be read by the grader.
-Each line describe a part of the input (not necessarily a single line of the input file) and the order of the lines reflects the order in which each part
+Each line describes a part of the input (not necessarily a single line of the input file) and the order of the lines reflects the order in which each part
 is present in the input file.
 Each line can be of two different kinds: can be a line related to simple variables or to arrays.
 We will focus separately on the two different kinds: